 - Submit three letters of reference, at least two of which should be academic references from individuals who can comment on the candidate’s ability to be successful as a graduate student.

 - Complete a Graduate School admission application.
 Go to www.bryant.edu/macom.

 - Submit GRE or Miller Analogies Test score, OR submit a brief essay (approximately 1,000 words) to serve as a sample of the candidate’s writing.
-Go to www.bryant.edu/macom for details of the writing sample.
+Contact the Graduate Program Director, Chris Morse (mailto:firstname.lastname@example.org) for more detail.